ker0olos/might-cli/README.md

 ## Intro

-This project is still work-in-progress, it's unstable, incomplete and updates may break all of your tests.
+This project is still a work-in-progress, it's unstable, incomplete and updates will probably break all of your tests.

-Our goal is make a code-free method to add end-to-end tests to our web apps.
+Our goal is to make a no-code method to add end-to-end tests to any web app.

 ## Installation
 `